ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 Its only argument is a nodelist.
 The result is a value, an unsigned integer, that gives the number of nodes in the nodelist.

+Notes:

-Note: there is no deduplication of the nodelist.
+* There is no deduplication of the nodelist.
+* There is one node in a nodelist consisting of a single node, even if that node is an array or an object with multiple children.
+For example, `count(@)` always equals 1, as does `count($)`.

 ### `match()` Function Extension {#match}